mcckyle/react-stopwatch/README.md

 - 🎨 Beautiful UI with [Tailwind CSS](https://tailwindcss.com/)
 - 💡 Minimalist design, dark-themed interface
 - 📱 Responsive layout for desktop and mobile
-- 🧠 Built with composability and future enhancements in mind
+- 🧠 Built with composability and future enhancements in mind!

 ---